aws-samples/amazon-redshift-udfs/stored-procedures/sp_cdc_DynamoDB_to_Redshift/ReadMe.md

-﻿CDC changes from DynamoDB table to Redshift table:
+﻿# CDC changes from DynamoDB table to Redshift table:

-The solutions below enable data replication between DynamoDB and Redshift in a generic way where schema changes are handled by Redshift process.
-A scheduled process keeps DynamoDB table and corresponding Redshift table in sync both in data and structure.
-Additional analytics processes can be built on these base tables as use case demands.
+## Introduction

+The solutions enables data replication between DynamoDB and Redshift.
+This process makes it easier to replicate multiple table with out the need for coding replication for each table.
+Schema changes are detected and handled in the Redshift process to keep it in sync with DynamoDB.
+Also provides the ability to control cdc work load scheduling for better cluster management.

 At high level the steps are